josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 </CalloutPlusQuote>

 You probably aren't a contractor, either, or working at a consultancy.
 And for that matter: you almost _certainly_ aren't an artist, or illustrator, or writer.
-You probably haven't watched client dollars funnelled upwards, knowing this thing eating away at your livelihood is also only possible because it plagiarized you and a million other people who do what you do.
+You probably haven't watched client dollars funnelled upwards, with the bitter knowledge that this thing eroding your income is only possible because it brazenly plagiarized you and a million other people who do what you do.

 AI optimism probably means you're in a position where nobody is stealing _your_ work, or bulldozing _your_ entire career field.